Side-by-Side Buyer's Guide: Front Loaders vs. Longtails

 AVAILABILITY – Longtail

 As with front loaders, longtail cargo bikes tend to not be available at larger retails stores.
 Most longtail cargo bikes must be purchased or special ordered at a local bike shop that is affiliated with that cargo bike brand, or ordered online.
-Xtracycle cargo bikes are available at our flagship store in Mill Valley, California; through certified local dealers; or for those not near a dealer, through our Big Box of Happiness home delivery program.
+Xtracycle cargo bikes are available at our flagship store in Mill Valley, California; through certified local dealers; or for those not near a dealer, through our Big Box of Happiness home delivery program or through local assembly options.

 Summary